glittle/Badi-Core/readme.md

 * Glen Little - @glittle

+Guidance, tips and feedback provided by @tarekgh, @terrajobst, @bchurchill, @janrg

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details